 - monitoring the procedures and processes used by NMF, BAS and NERC Marine Planning in the provision of ships and facilities, to provide assurance to NERC that an effective, efficient and coordinated service is being provided to the marine science community

-CPRG meets annually in the summer for a two-day meeting to review the previous year’s cruise programme.
+CPRG meets annually in the summer for a 2-day meeting to review the previous year’s cruise programme.

 The role of MFAB includes:

-- undertaking an audit of marine equipment to establish what is available, what state it is in and how much it has been used in the past 5-10 years
+- undertaking an audit of marine equipment to establish what is available, what state it is in and how much it has been used in the past 5 to 10 years

 - identifying new or emerging capabilities

 - developing a strategy that prioritises the equipment portfolio with regard to emerging and declining requirements

 - reporting actual or predicted changes in requirements to the CPEB to help inform funding decisions